 - do not relate to illegality.

 More than half the people stopped by police in traffic, when questioned about “marijuana in the car?” after the police officer claims “odor” will either lie or admit having marijuana in the car, often then telling the police where it is.
-Wrong answer!

 Police will try to make you think: “Busted.
 The jig is up.
 May as well come clean now.
 Give up.
 You cannot win at this point.”

-The fourth way to avoid a marijuana arrest in a car is: avoid talking to police.
+So, the fourth way to avoid a marijuana arrest in a car is: avoid talking to police.

 5. Unlawfully prolonged detention